An interdisciplinary initiative that brings together clinical, theoretical and artistic approaches to, and applications of, psychoanalysis

 This panel discussion formed part of: The 8th annual Irish Psychoanalytic Film Festival.
 The Festival was sponsored by the Irish Forum for Psychoanalytic Psychotherapy (IFPP) and the Association for Psychoanalysis and Psychotherapy in Ireland (APPI).
 I am grateful to the organisers of the Festival for including this panel discussion on the programme for the Festival.

-CPD: The 8th Irish Annual Psychoanalytic Film Festival gives CPD points to attendees.
+CPD: The 8th Irish Annual Psychoanalytic Film Festival gave CPD points to attendees.

 Developing Clinical Insight Using Non-Clinical Case Studies in Psychoanalysis and Psychotherapy Lecture: Visual Culture and the Transference and Countertransference Experience: Saturday 22 April 2017